 - (1) The number of shares of common stock reflected in the table is the number of shares that are deemed to be beneficially owned under the federal securities laws.
 Shares deemed to be beneficially owned include shares as to which, directly or indirectly, through any contract, relationship, arrangement, understanding or otherwise, either voting power or investment power is held or shared or as to which the individual has the right to acquire beneficial ownership within sixty (60) days through the exercise of an option, warrant, right of conversion of a security or otherwise.
-Unless otherwise stated, the named person has the sole voting and investment power for the shares indicated. - (2) Percentage of ownership is based on 13,500,251 shares of Company common stock outstanding as of April 12, 2021, and treats as outstanding all shares underlying currently exercisable options held by the identified beneficial owner.
-These shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person. - (3) This information is based solely upon our review of a Schedule 13G filed by The Vanguard Group with the SEC on February 10, 2021, reporting beneficial ownership as of December 31, 2020, which states that Vanguard Group has shared voting power over 30,235 shares, shared dispositive power over 45,580 shares and sole dispositive power over 1,022,436 shares as of December 31, 2020. - (4) This information is based solely upon our review of a Schedule 13G filed by BlackRock Inc. with the SEC on February 2, 2021, reporting beneficial ownership as of December 31, 2020, which states that BlackRock Inc. has sole voting and dispositive power over 937,854 shares as of December 31, 2020. - (5) This information is based solely upon our review of an amended Schedule 13G/A filed by Renaissance Technologies Holdings Corporation with the SEC on February 11, 2021, reporting beneficial ownership as of December 31, 2020, which states that Renaissance Technologies Holdings Corporation has sole voting and dispositive power over 752,764 shares as of December 31, 2020. - (6) Includes 54,250 shares subject to currently exercisable options. - (7) Includes (i) 20,000 shares subject to currently exercisable options, (ii) 15,000 shares owned beneficially by Dr. Ritota's wife, as to which Dr. Ritota disclaims beneficial ownership and (iii) 5,000 shares owned beneficially by Dr. Ritota's daughter, as to which Dr. Ritota disclaims beneficial ownership. - (8) Includes 5,000 shares subject to currently exercisable options. - (9) Includes 5,000 shares subject to currently exercisable options.
+Unless otherwise stated, the named person has the sole voting and investment power for the shares indicated. - (2) Percentage of ownership is based on 11,688,700 shares of Company common stock outstanding as of April 15, 2024, and treats as outstanding all shares underlying currently exercisable options held by the identified beneficial owner.
+These shares, however, are not deemed outstanding for the purpose of computing the percentage ownership of any other person. - (3) This information is based solely upon our review of a Schedule 13G filed by The Vanguard Group with the SEC on February 12, 2024, reporting beneficial ownership as of December 29, 2023, which states that the reporting person has no voting power and sole dispositive power over 669,567 shares and shared dispositive power over 3,961 shares. - (4) This information is based solely upon our review of a Schedule 13G filed by Renaissance Technologies LLC with the SEC on February 12, 2024, reporting beneficial ownership as of January 27, 2023, which states that the reporting person has sole voting and dispositive power over 588,567 shares. - (5) Includes 1,634 shares subject to currently exercisable options. - (6) Includes 6,634 shares subject to currently exercisable options. - (7) Includes 1,000 shares owned beneficially by Ms. McDonald's sister, as to which Ms. McDonald disclaims beneficial ownership. - (8) Includes (i) 1,634 shares subject to currently exercisable options, (ii) 15,000 shares owned beneficially by Dr. Ritota's wife, as to which Dr. Ritota disclaims beneficial ownership, and (iii) 5,000 shares owned beneficially by Dr. Ritota's daughter, as to which Dr. Ritota disclaims beneficial ownership. - (9) Includes shares subject to currently exercisable options and unvested shares of restricted stock as described in footnotes (4)-(8).